-- 27 The above investigations highlight how non-motorised 28 travel modes can often be systemically under-played 29 using traditional road safety harm metrics, with the 30 appearance given of a greater problem with motor vehicle road safety (and thus a greater share of the funding).
-This 31 32 is not to deny the significant safety problem posed for 33 motor vehicle occupants (particularly in rural areas), nor 34 the under-reporting found by a factor of 2-3 in injury 35 crashes by these modes.
-However, the typical under-36 reporting for serious injuries by non-motorised users in 37 Auckland at least was found to be in the order of 6-8 38 times greater than the reported CAS data, much of this 39 due to incidents not involving a motor vehicle at all.
-40 These findings agree with a study of non-motor vehicle - 41 injuries to pedestrians in NZ by Frith & Thomas (2010), - 42 which found that most pedestrian injuries here involve no motor vehicle interaction and are therefore not reported as part of CAS traffic crash data; the difference is even more prevalent with older pedestrians.
-Previous research on "cycle-only accidents" in NZ (Munster et al 2001) also noted a 2:1 ratio of cyclists admitted to hospital for on-road incidents not involving a motor vehicle, compared to those with a motor vehicle.
+The above investigations highlight how non-motorised travel modes can often be systemically underplayed using traditional road safety harm metrics, with the appearance given of a greater problem with motor vehicle road safety (and thus a greater share of the funding).
+This is not to deny the significant safety problem posed for motor vehicle occupants (particularly in rural areas), nor the under-reporting found by a factor of roughly 2-3 in injury crashes by these modes.
+However, the typical under-reporting for serious injuries by non-motorised users in Auckland at least was found to be in the order of 6-8 times greater than the reported CAS data, much of this due to incidents not involving a motor vehicle at all.
+It is notable too that the annual road safety summary produced by the Ministry of Transport focuses only on the social costs of crashes involving motor vehicles and does not record at all those involving non-motorised users only (Ministry of Transport 2021).